Satisfactory Academic Progress (SAP)

 Students who fail to meet the terms of the academic plan or who were on probation and failed to come back into compliance in one term will once again be placed on financial aid suspension.

-If a student's appeal is denied, the letter they receive will not detail the grounds for the decision.
+If a student's appeal is denied, the letter they receive will include the reason the appeal was denied.

 Appeals are most often not approved because:

 - The explanation the student gives for why they did poorly academically is not considered an extenuating circumstance (what constitutes an extenuating circumstance is detailed on the appeal form)

 - The student did not provide adequate documentation supporting their claim of an extenuating circumstance